 This creativity was in full attendance on Sunday, June 13, 2004 at the Erie Art Museum Annex.
 Sue and J.D. were joined by a number of regional visual artists, including J.D. and the Sons of Rhythm performers Jayson Hopkins and Mike Ohm, Weirdo Theatre's Joe Popp, and Quantum Events cover photographer Jordan Hopkins.

 On display were photographs, paintings, collages, and drawings.
-Included in the works were some of the original art used in the J.D. and the Sons of Rhythm, Mike Ohm, and Potato Battery CD covers.
+Included in the works were some of the original art used in the J.D. and the Sons of Rhythm, Mike Ohm, and Potato Battery Album covers.

 While people browsed the artwork, music performances took place on the Erie Art Museum Annex stage.
 Opening the afternoon's music, Joseph Allen Popp's Weirdo Theatre presented cuts from their upcoming album, I Spy the Hootzpah, as well as other works in their repertoire.
 The combination of spoken word, musical themes, and group improvisation create a powerful and innovative ensemble presentation.
 This all-original group includes Theremin player Rob Gray, drummer Rick Lopez, guitarits and J.D. and the Sons of Rhythm guest performer Joe Popp, and member Kenny Cornelius.